nstrain/habitServiceTest/README.md

-# CS 262 Monopoly Webservice
+# a pushCS 262 Monopoly Webservice

 This is the data service application for the [CS 262 sample Monopoly project](https://github.com/calvin-cs262-organization/monopoly-project) and it is deployed here: